-A Wisconsin ATNOL carryover to 1999 is computed as follows:
+A Wisconsin ATNOL carryover to 2000 is computed as follows:

-1. Figure the ATNOL for the loss year - Your ATNOL is your regular tax net operating loss reduced by any tax preferences that applied for Wisconsin in that year and increased or reduced, as appropriate, by adjustments that applied for Wisconsin.
-If in any year the tax preferences and adjustments are greater than your regular tax net operating loss, you do not have an ATNOL for that year.
+- 1. Figure the ATNOL for the loss year Your ATNOL is your regular tax net operating loss reduced by any tax preferences that applied for Wisconsin in that year and increased or reduced, as appropriate, by adjustments that applied for Wisconsin.
+If in any year the tax preferences and adjustments are greater than your regular tax net operating loss, you do not have an ATNOL for that year. - 2.
+Figure the ATNOL carryover to 2000 An ATNOL may be carried forward and used to decrease AMTI for up to 15 years.